NREL/HydroChrono/docs/_main_pages/developer_docs/build_instructions.md

    - Enable the following options for additional features: `HYDROCHRONO_ENABLE_DEMOS`, `HYDROCHRONO_ENABLE_IRRLICHT`, and `HYDROCHRONO_ENABLE_TESTS`
    - To build the docs: set `Python3_ROOT_DIR` to your Python environment with required packages

+   **⚠️ Important:** The build type (e.g., Release, Debug, RelWithDebInfo) used to build HydroChrono **must match** the build type used when building Project Chrono.
+On Windows, this is set when running `cmake --build . --config Release`.

 3. Click "Generate" to create the Visual Studio solution.

 4. Open the generated solution in Visual Studio and build the project.

 ## Post-Build Steps

-1. Copy the `chrono_build/bin/data` file from the Project Chrono build directory to your build directory's `data` folder to obtain optional shaders and logos.
+1. Copy the `chrono_build/bin/data` folder from the Project Chrono build directory to your build directory's `data` folder to obtain optional shaders and logos.

 2. Copy the following DLL files from your Chrono build directory to your build directory's `demos/Release` folder:
    - ChronoEngine.dll